datacarpentry/astronomy-python/episodes/05-join.md

 ## Selecting by coordinates and proper motion

-We’re now going to replace the cone search with the GD1 selection that we built in previous lessons.
+We are now going to replace the cone search with the GD-1 selection that we built in previous episodes.
-We’ll start by making sure that our previous query works, then add in the JOIN.
+We will start by making sure that our previous query works, then add in the `JOIN`.
-Now let's bring in the `WHERE` clause from the previous lesson, which selects sources based on parallax, BP-RP color, sky coordinates, and proper motion.
+Now we will bring in the `WHERE` clause from the previous episode, which selects sources based on parallax, BP-RP color, sky coordinates, and proper motion.

-Here's `query6_base` from the previous lesson.
+Here is `query6_base` from the previous episode.

 ~~~
 query6_base = """SELECT